ent/ent/doc/md/tutorial-todo-gql-mutation-input.md

 }
 ```

-Testing our mutation with the children:
+Test the mutation with the children:

 **Mutation**
 ```graphql